 Cost of Product Sold (Exclusive of Depreciation and Amortization).
 Cost of product sold (exclusive of depreciation and amortization) is primarily comprised of petroleum coke expense and freight and distribution expenses.
 Cost of product sold excluding depreciation and amortization for the year ended December 31, 2008 was \$32.6 million compared to \$13.0 million for the year ended December 31, 2007.
-The increase of \$19.6 million for the year ended December 31, 2008 as compared to the year ended December 31, 2007 was primarily the result of a change in intercompany accounting for hydrogen reimbursement (\$17.8 million) and a \$5.1 million increase in freight expense, partially offset by a \$3.7 million change in inventory over the comparable periods.
+The increase of \$19.6 million increase in freight expense, partially offset by a \$3.7 million change in intercompany accounting for hydrogen reimbursement (\$17.8 million) and a \$5.1 million increase in freight expense, partially offset by a \$3.7 million change in inventory over the comparable periods.
 For the year ended December 31, 2007, hydrogen reimbursement was included in the cost of product sold (exclusive of depreciation and amortization).
-For the year ended December 31, 2008, hydrogen reimbursement has been included in net sales.
+For the year ended December 31, 2008, hydrogen reimbursement has been included in the sales.
 The amounts eliminate in consolidation.